-This SharePost is titled the Missing Link because in reality there could be no link between marijuana use and developing schizophrenia.
-Critics contend that if there was a link the number of people diagnosed with schizophrenia would have risen along with the increase in the use of marijuana over the decades.
-It went from an illicit drug craved by beatniks in the 1940s and 1950s to a substance most teenagers have tried and that is popular among male teenagers.
+In reality, there could be no link between marijuana use and developing schizophrenia.
+Critics contend that if there was a link, the number of people diagnosed with schizophrenia would have risen along with the increase in the use of marijuana over the decades.
+It went from an illicit drug craved by beatniks in the 1940s and 1950s, to a substance most teenagers have tried and that is popular among male teenagers.

-Reefer Madness has gone from being a laughably funny propaganda movie to the central focus of research studies that attempt to link its use with the development of SZ.
-For one such study Columbia researchers actively recruited people with schizophrenia to smoke pot even though they had never tried it before: is this legitimate or even ethical?
+Reefer Madness has gone from being a laughably funny propaganda movie to the central focus of research studies that attempt to link its use with the development of schizophrenia.
+For one such study Columbia researchers actively recruited people with schizophrenia to smoke pot even though they had never tried it before: Is this legitimate or even ethical?
 What exactly are the researchers trying to prove?

-So an argument can be made that SZ patients are self-medicating however if so they don’t realize the damage they’re doing in the long run.
+So an argument can be made that schizophrenia patients are self-medicating.
+However if so, they don't realize the damage they're doing in the long run.
 Those of us diagnosed with schizophrenia who smoke pot require more hospitalizations, respond less well to medication and perform poorly on tests of memory and cognition.
 The culprit is THC: the chemical in marijuana that causes people in studies who ingested it to have psychotic symptoms.

 Ironically: one study of bipolar patients and schizophrenia patients who smoked marijuana concluded that the mile-high bipolar crew performed better in a verbal fluency test than those with bipolar who did not smoke.
 This is not however a ringing endorsement for our bipolar friends to run out and light up.